 Maybe the contemporary artist Aboubakar Fofana’s 54 indigo sheep that grazed in the gardens of the Agricultural University during last year’s documenta 14, whetted the university’s appetite for art, seeing as another marriage of art and agriculture is also now in the works.
 To be inaugurated on March 27, the upcoming exhibition is a collaboration with the Onassis Cultural Centre, which asks questions such as what is the role of the visual arts in academic life, and aims to reintroduce the Agricultural University to Athenians, inviting them to discover one of the country’s first academic institutions as a relevant and necessary oasis within the urban landscape.

-The ‘locus athens’ exhibition aims to blend art and agriculture in a most creative manner: Soil, food, seeds, eco-systems will be some of the vital bi-products of research into the primary materials on hand.
+The ‘Geometries’ exhibition aims to blend art and agriculture in a most creative manner: Soil, food, seeds, eco-systems will be some of the vital bi-products of research into the primary materials on hand.
 Academic knowledge, technological methodologies, will also be explored, while agricultural practices will be understood through the prism of contemporary art.
 Cevdet Erek, Celine Condorelli, Marjetica Potrč, Athina Ioannou and Thanasis Totsikas will be some of the artists who have been invited to contemplate and create new landscapes in the University’s environment.

 • Runs till June 15.
 Open Thurs-Sun noon-9pm.
 The Agricultural University on 75 Iera Odos.